Travelogue Feature Article Example- Tour To Japan

 Tip 1.
 It is important not to rely on spell-checkers entirely.
 Some of them might misdiagnose words as misspelled due to the dictionary’s limitations.
 Some of them might not pick up on misused words.

 Tip 2.
 Certain words are more likely to be mistyped than others based on the position of the letters on the keyboard.
-For instance, the word ‘the’ is often typed in as "teh" for the people who are quickly typing.
-It would help if you remembered which words these are to scrutinize them more carefully when writing.
+For instance, the word ‘the’ is often typed as ‘teh’ by people typing quickly.
+It would help if you remembered which words these are, so you can scrutinize them more carefully when writing.

 Tip 3.
 People who are prone to misspell certain words should keep in mind which words these are.
 You might want to avoid using them altogether.
 Otherwise, just keep your eyes on these words.